GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleSync/README.md

 # Helper: PowerShell Module Management for Hybrid Worker (Automation Account).
-Use this helper you if you would like to manage PowerShell modules on all your hybrid workers in an automated way.
+Use this helper you if you would like to manage PowerShell modules on all your hybrid workers in an automated way directly from your project folder !

+Note: This helper was created due to the fact, that native DSC PackageManagement module do not work with additional parameters like -allowClobber or -Force.
+This leads to multiple issues when there is a need to upgrade or downgrade module.

 - Prerequisites:
   - Automation Account